Skip to content

 • Requests certificates in Key Vault and merges the issued chain back into the same Key Vault certificate.

-• Sends optional webhook notifications for successful and failed operations.
+• Sends webhook notifications for successful and failed operations when a webhook is configured.

 Runtime Workflow